katspaugh/3ds-life/README.md

 This will generate a basic config for your project and put it in a `lovebrew.toml` file.

 Next, write some Lua code following the LovePotion/Love2d docs.
-I’m not going to go into detail here.
+I’m not going to go into much detail here, but you can see an example in this repo.

 Once the code is ready and tested on the computer (using the regular Love2d), build it: